Learn all about migraine prevention and how to create a preventive strategy with your provider

 Single pulse transcranial magnetic stimulation (sTMS)

-Neurotoxins OnabotulinumtoxinA Neck pain
+Neurotoxins OnabotulinumtoxinA (FDA approved for chronic migraine only) Neck pain

 Neck stiffness